 You may need to know where to register for unemployment benefits in Rhode Island if you do not have access to a personal computer or stable internet connection.
 Fortunately, applicants can file for an unemployment claim by calling the department Call Center Monday, Tuesday, Thursday or Friday (center is closed Wednesday).
 You can call anytime between 8:00 am and 3:00 pm, and you must call to claim Rhode Island unemployment within seven days of becoming unemployed.
-The state recommends that workers avoid calling on Monday due to high call volumes and long wait times.
 If you are a non-citizen of the United States, please be sure to have documentation detailing your legal alien status.

 As mentioned above, when you file for an unemployment claim in Rhode Island, you must specify how you wish to receive your benefits.
 Most unemployed recipients prefer the convenience of direct deposit, and if you choose this method, you must use a bank account based in the United States.
 If you do not have a bank account, you can choose to receive your unemployment insurance benefits on an Electronic Payment Card (EPC).
 You can receive this card in the mail and use it like you would a debit card.
 You can change the way you would like to receive your benefits by logging into your online Department of Labor and Training account or by calling the department directly.

 Registering for Work in Rhode Island